valpackett/sweetroll/README.md

 Edit that file, you probably want to change some options.

 Create a `templates` directory in your site directory.
-You can put HTML files there that will override the HTML files you see in this repo's `templates` directory.
+You can override the HTML templates you see in this repo's `templates` directory with your own using your `templates` directory.
+The templating engine is embedded JavaScript via [lodash](http://lodash.com)'s `_.template`.
-You need to put your h-card and rel-me markup into `templates/author.html`.
+You need to put your h-card and rel-me markup into `templates/author.ejs`.

 Restart Sweetroll after any changes to the config file or the templates.